When God Says No

 On his way, Balaam was riding his donkey and the Angel of the Lord stood in his way with his sword drawn.
 God allowed his donkey to see the Angel of the Lord there, therefore the donkey turned aside into a field.
 Balaam became angry and struck the donkey.
 Then they came to a narrow place between two walls and seeing the Angel again with the sword, the donkey pressed into the wall and crushed Balaam’s foot and he struck the donkey again.
 They went a little further where there was an even narrower place, the donkey saw the angel again, the donkey laid down under Balaam and his anger was aroused and struck the donkey the third time.
 At this point, God opened the donkey’s mouth and it spoke saying,

 If we will do the right thing, speaking and doing all that God has appointed us to, with only the desire to serve God and His people, God will take care of us.
 Let God’s people also beware.
 When God’s man is serving with the proper motive and working diligently to give us His Word, it is His people’s responsibility to make sure they are well taken care of.
-“The worker is worthy of his support” (Matthew 10:10 NASB).
+“The worker is worthy of his support” (Matthew 10:10).
 And again, “The elders who rule well are to be considered worthy of double honor, especially those who work hard at preaching and teaching.
-For the Scripture says, You shall not muzzle the ox while he is threshing, and The laborer is worthy of his wages” (1 Timothy 5:17-18 NASB).
-Read also Romans 15:26-28 and Galatians 6:6.
+For the Scripture says, You shall not muzzle the ox while he is threshing, and The laborer is worthy of his wages” (1 Timothy 5:17-18).
+Read also Romans 15:26-28; 1 Corinthians 9:7-11 and Galatians 6:6.

-God said no to David’s request for his child’s life (2 Samuel 12:1-23).
 David had sinned with Bathsheba and she became pregnant.
 David tried to cover up their sin by bringing Uriah, Bathsheba’s husband, back from the battlefield, hoping he’d sleep with his wife and it would look as if it was his child.
 Uriah was a noble man and refused to go to his wife while his men were still on the battlefield.
-Ultimately, David gave orders for him to be placed on the front lines in the battle, where who knew he’d likely be killed and he was.
+Ultimately, David gave orders for him to be placed on the front lines in the battle, where he knew he’d likely be killed and he was.
 Nathan, the prophet, rebuked David for his sin and said God would forgive David but the child would not survive.
 Bathsheba gave birth to the child and it became ill.
 David mourned and prayed for the child, hoping God would have mercy on him and the child but the child ultimately died.

-There is a price tag on sin.
-The Bible says, “Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap” (Galatians 6:7 NASB).
+There is a price for sin.
+The Bible says, “Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap” (Galatians 6:7).
 We seldom get by with sin, even in this age of grace.
 This is true spiritually as well as with natural laws.
 If you jumped off the top of the Empire State building, you could ask God to forgive you on your way down and He know doubt would, but you’d still splat when you hit the ground – GRAVITY!

 - He accepted the discipline at God’s hand (Hebrews 12:5-11).
 He allowed God’s correction to have its perfect work in him.